p-groarke/wsay/readme.md

 # You can set the voice speed, from 0 to 100.
 50 is the default speed.
 wsay "Quickly speaking" --speed 75

+# Degrade the sound to give a CB / radio feel.
+There are multiple effects provided.
+wsay "3 3 3 Lima Delta, do you know how to operate the transponder?" --fxradio 1 wsay "3 3 3 Lima Delta, if able input 7 7 0 0 into your transponder." --fxradio 2

+# If speaking code or text with special characters, you can disable speech xml parsing.
+wsay "<html>Definitely Facebook</html>" --nospeechxml

 # Here, we are using voice 6, reading text from a file and outputting to 'output.wav'.
 wsay -v 6 -i mix_and_match_options.txt -o output.wav